vsemp/ECE601Project/RTCcombinedbutton/README.md

+After adding 'go to videochat' button to UserActivity, the application crushed when we click it.
+It says in the log:
+java.lang.IllegalStateException: Could not find method go_video(View) in a parent or ancestor Context for android:onClick attribute defined on view class android.support.v7.widget.AppCompatButton with id 'go_vediochat'

+However we do add the method "go_video()".

 Introduction
 ============
 This sample app will showcase using Cognito Your User Pools with the AWS Mobile SDK for Android.
 The sample has been updated to support the features introduced in GA.